Lebowski89/blog/content/roles.md

 ***

-I then create (if not already existing) the directories and sub-directories required for the role:
+I then create directories and sub-directories required for the role:

 ```yaml